 If what you value in Tolkien is that decisions carry weight and nothing passes without consequence, you will value Abraham.

-8. The Chronicles of Prydain (Lloyd Alexander)
+8. Die Chroniken von Prydain (Lloyd Alexander)

-Lloyd Alexander wrote his Prydain series for young readers.
+About the Author (Wikipedia)Lloyd Alexander wrote his Prydain series for young readers.
 That changes nothing about the fact that it belongs among the finest works in fantasy.
 The world is drawn from Welsh mythology.
-The protagonist Taran – an assistant pig-keeper – grows across five volumes from boy to man, and Alexander shows this process with a honesty that many adult novels lack.
+The protagonist Taran – an assistant pig-keeper – grows across five volumes from boy to man, and Alexander shows this process with an honesty that many adult novels lack.

 The fourth volume, Taran Wanderer, has no antagonist.
 No quest.
 No romance.
 Taran travels through the land and talks with a potter about what constitutes a good life.
 It is one of the best fantasy volumes ever written.